Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/JavascriptInterop.md

 Multiple target keywords are allowed per function/method.
 The target type is `js` or the more specific types `browser` or `node`, and then a variant that's either `sync` for when called synchronously, or `async` for when called asynchronously.

-In the future, the `target` keyword and its functionality may be removed from the language, because it hinders optimizations like dead code elemination.
+In the future, the `target` keyword and its functionality may be removed from the language.